 - 1. The Specific Programme shall contribute to the general and specific objectives set out in Article 3 of Regulation ...
 FP/RfP Regulation - 2.
-The Specific Programme has the following operational objectives: - (a) strengthening excellent basic and frontier research; reinforcing and spreading excellence throughout the Union; - (b) promoting complementarities with national and regional and EU research and innovation policies and activities; - (c) promoting safe and responsible research and innovation, taking into account the precautionary principle; - (d) increasing collaboration links in European research and innovation and across sectors and disciplines, including social sciences and humanities; - (e) connecting, developing and providing transnational access to research infrastructures across the European Research Area, - (f) strengthening international cooperation; - (g) attracting talent, training and retaining researchers and innovators in the European Research Area, including through mobility;
+The Specific Programme has the following operational objectives: - (a) strengthening excellent basic and frontier research; reinforcing and spreading excellence, including by fostering wider and widening participation throughout the Union; - (b) reinforcing the link between research, innovation, and where appropriate, education and other other-policies, including complementarities with national and regional and EU research and innovation policies and activities; - (ba) supporting the implementation of Union policy priorities including in particular the sustainable development goals and the Paris Agreement; - (c) promoting responsible research and innovation, taking into account the precautionary principle, and address - (ca) strengthening the gender dimension across the Programme; - (d) increasing collaboration links in European research and innovation and across sectors and disciplines, including social sciences and humanities; - (da) strengthening international cooperation; - (e) connecting, and developing and providing transnational access to research infrastructures across the European Research Area and providing transnational access;

-- (h) fostering open science and ensuring visibility to the public and open access to scientific publications and research data, including appropriate exceptions; - (i) actively disseminating and exploiting results, in particular for leveraging private investments and policy development; - (j) encouraging exploitation of R&I results within the Union and in the Associated Countries of the beneficiaries involved in the action; - (k) supporting the implementation of Union policy priorities; - (l) reinforcing the link between research, innovation and, where appropriate, education, and other policies, including in particular the Sustainable Development Goals; - (m) delivering, through R&I missions, on ambitious goals within a set timeframe; - (n) improving the relationship and interaction between science and society, including the visibility of science in society and the involvment of citizens and end-users in co-design and co-creation processes; - (o) improving science communication. - (p) accelerating industrial transformation; - (q) improving skills for innovation; - (r) increasing R&I activities in SMEs; - (s) stimulating the creation and scale-up of innovative companies, in particular start-ups, SMEs, and in exceptional cases small mid-caps; - (t) improving access to risk finance, including through synergies with InvestEU, in particular where the market does not provide viable financing;
+- (g) attracting talent, training and retaining researchers and innovators in the European Research Area, including through mobility; - (h) fostering open science and ensuring visibility to the public and open access to scientific publications and research data, including appropriate exceptions; - encouraging exploitation of R&I results within the Union and in the Associated Countries of the beneficiaries involved in the action and actively disseminating and exploiting results, in particular for leveraging private investments and policy development; - (m) delivering, through R&I missions, on ambitious goals within a set timeframe; - (n) improving the relationship and interaction between science and society, including the visibility of science in society and science communication, and promoting the involvement of citizens and end-users in co-design and co-creation processes; - (p) accelerating industrial transformation, including through improved skills for innovation; - (r) stimulating R&I activities in SMEs and the creation and scale-up of innovative companies, in particular start-ups, SMEs, and in exceptional cases small mid-caps; - (t) improving access to risk finance, including through synergies with InvestEU, in particular where the market does not provide viable financing. - 3.

-- (u) addressing the gender dimension across the Programme through gender equality and gender mainstreaming. - 3.
 Within the objectives referred to in paragraph 2, account may be taken of new and unforeseen needs that arise during the period of implementation of the Specific Programme.
 That may, if duly justified, include responses to emerging opportunities, crises and threats, as well as responses to needs relating to the development of new Union policies.